 Google-wide disabled account

 In some cases a Google-wide account (which covers access to a variety of Google products like Google Photos, Google Play, Google Drive, and GCP) will be disabled for violations of a Google ToS, egregious policy violations, or as required by law.
-Owners of disabled Google accounts will not be able to access their GCP resources until the account is reinstated.
+Owners of disabled Google accounts will not be able to access their Google Cloud resources until the account is reinstated.
 If an account is disabled, a notification is sent to the secondary email address provided during the signup process, if available.
 If a phone number is available, the user is notified via text message.
 The notification includes a link for appeal and recovery, where applicable.

 In order to regain access to their GCP resources, owners of disabled Google accounts will need to contact Google support and have their account re-enabled.
 To contact Google support, log in to your Google account.

-GCP account suspension
+Google Cloud account suspension

-GCP project suspension
+Google Cloud project suspension

-Billing account suspension
+Cloud Billing account suspension